If— Guidance for a Virtuous, Stoic Life

 And—which is more—you’ll be a Man, my son!

-It is hard to keep our virtue when we are around a lot of other people because most people are not in pursuit of virtue.
+It is hard to keep our virtue when we are around plenty of other people because few people are in pursuit of virtue.
 With whom we spend our time, will be who we become.
 Marcus Aurelius reminded himself in his second chapter on how hard it is to keep our virtue:

 When you wake up in the morning, tell yourself: The people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous, and surly.
 They are like this because they can’t tell good from evil.[2:1]

-The Stoics don’t take insults personally, because it is outside of our control, what others think of us.
+The Stoics don’t take insults personally because it is outside our control, what others think of us.
 We have only control over how we react.
 Marcus Aurelius continued

 but I have seen the beauty of good, and the ugliness of evil, and have recognized that the wrongdoer has a nature related to my own—not of the same blood or birth, but the same mind, and possessing a share of the divine.
 And so none of them can hurt me.
 No one can implicate me in ugliness.
 Nor can I feel angry at my relative, or hate him.
 We were born to work together like feet, hands, and eyes, like the two rows of teeth, upper and lower.
 To obstruct each other is unnatural.
 To feel anger at someone, to turn your back on him: these are obstructions.[2:2]